vojay-dev/vojay-dev.github.io/_posts/2024-12-23-local-ai-ollama.md

 ![Local AI driven image summary]({{site.baseurl}}/images/blog/2024-12-23-09.png) *Local AI driven image summary, source: by author*

+{: .note }
-> I found this particularly useful with structured output.
+I found this particularly useful with structured output.
 Since December 2024, Ollama has supported structured output.
 This feature allows you to write a script to analyze images and ensure that the LLM consistently returns a properly structured object.
 For example, you can identify main colors, objects, or the type of an image.
 This capability enables the creation of a helpful AI application for managing your images.
 However, a local model may have performance limitations.
 Despite this, it can still be an enjoyable learning project.

 ## AI Scripts, your little daily helpers